-Domain: [0, Inf] x [Inf, Inf]
+Domain: [0, Inf] x [-Inf, Inf]

 Range: (-Inf, Inf)

-Primary Domain: See note 3.

 If the first argument is outside its domain, undefined.NaN is returned.
 If the true value of X^Y exceeds XMAX, Inf is returned.
 In certain other cases other NaNs are produced: See note 2.